yashtazor/Dyte-Assignment/README.md

   * **List** - Which lists all the stored webhook URLs and IDs from MongoDB.
   * **Update** - Which updates a webhook URL with an **id** with a **newTargetUrl**.
   * **Delete** - Which deletes a webhook URL with an **id**.
-  * **Trigger** - Which retrieves a number of webhook URLs from the database and keeps sending them (IP, UNIX Timestamp) payloads to them parallely in batches of 5 requests
+  * **Trigger** - Which retrieves a number of webhook URLs from the database and keeps sending them (IP, UNIX Timestamp) payloads to them parallely in batches of 5 requests.

 * Retrying mechanism for **Trigger** service with a maximum of 5 tries.